 Templo Mayor has some preserved walls and inner temples but everything is in a dilapidated state.
 They have a model of how the place once looked and it is sad the Spanish didn’t leave it alone.
 There is an attractive multi-level museum you can explore where you can see some relics and representations of the feathered serpent but it all leaves something to be desired.

-Visiting the world-famous Anthropology Museum the next day was similarly impressive.
+Visiting the world-famous Anthropology Museum the next day was a similar experience.
 The Museo Nacional de Antropología is said to be one of the best and beautiful museums in the world.
 It is at the edge of a large park that can be reached by subway.
 You have to walk for ten minutes or so to get there.

 There is room after room of well-made displays and awesome artifacts yet I realize even the best museums are essentially dead places.
 The artifacts are behind glass and in many cases you might as well look at photographs.
 So far, everything in Mexico seemed roped-off or guarded behind walls.

 How could anyone solve the enigma of Quetzalcoatl if everything is beyond reach?
 I resolve to find something more tangible.